DallanQ/terraforming_mars_ares_expedition/QA.md

 [do-event-card-tags-count-for-later-cards](https://boardgamegeek.com/thread/2689092/do-event-card-tags-count-for-later-cards)

-> Do Event card tags count for later cards?
+> In regular TM, you place event cards face down and ignore the tags for the rest of the game after you play them.
+However, in AE, it instructs you to place red cards in such a manner as to be able to see their tags and the rules don't seem to say one way or the other. in solo games, can I chose to count them since it said to place them so you can see the tags?

-Yeah, I'm pretty sure that in this game tags on Events count for things that count tags.
+Yeah, in this game tags on Events count for things that count tags.

 [super-unclear-rulesconfusion](https://boardgamegeek.com/thread/2690458/super-unclear-rulesconfusion)

 [question-about-anaerobic-microorganisms](https://boardgamegeek.com/thread/2885572/question-about-anaerobic-microorganisms)

+> Anaerobic Microorganisms says - Effect: When you play a card, you may remove 2 microbes from this card to pay 10 MC less for that card.
+> Effect: When you play an [ANIMAL], [MICROBE], or [PLANT], including this, add a microbe to this card.
+If played a card with a [MICROBE] and a [PLANT] tag.
+Do I add 1 or 2 microbes to Anaerobic Microorganisms? i.e. do you add microbes per card or per tag?

+The ruling on cards like this has always been "per tag."

 [general-question-to-special-resources-on-cards-her](https://boardgamegeek.com/thread/3119792/general-question-to-special-resources-on-cards-her)